-The Institute quickly became central to the banking community in England and Wales and its influence spread around the world.
-That work continues today.
+They organised networking meetings, lectures and other educational resources, to help bank workers develop their knowledge.
+They established formal qualifications – recognised by the industry – and helped workers develop their careers.
+The Institute quickly became central to the banking community in England and Wales, and its influence spread around the world.

-We have evolved in line with the financial services and banking industries and today are known as The London Institute of Banking & Finance.
+We have evolved with the financial services and banking industries and today we are known as The London Institute of Banking & Finance.

 We are The London Institute of Banking & Finance, lifelong partners in financial education.